exercism/gleam/exercises/concept/erlang-extraction/.docs/instructions.md

 # Instructions

-Tadhg has found the perfect Erlang library to help with is project.
+Tadhg has found the perfect Erlang library to help with his project.
 Being an older Erlang library it is using the `gb_trees` module rather than the newer `maps` module for storing data.

 Help out Tadgh by creating external types and functions for working with `gb_trees` in Gleam.